CitrineInformatics-ERD-public/piml_glass_forming_ability/README.md

 Note that installation of `glasspy` requires `pytorch` (for `pytorch` installation, see [here](https://pytorch.org/get-started/locally/).

+Also, different notebooks require different `glasspy` versions in order to reproduce the results in the paper exactly.
+Please see the top cell of each notebook to see if a specific version is recommended.

 ## Running the notebooks
 All of the notebooks can be ran independently of each other; however, certain lines are time consuming and can be reduced by saving data